UniversityOfHelsinkiCS/suoritustarkistin/README.md

 To use Suotar, you must be a HY employee and be approved as a grader in Suotar.
 To get approved, **first [visit the service](https://opetushallinto.cs.helsinki.fi/suoritustarkistin/)** so that your user account is automatically created, then contact grp-toska@helsinki.fi.

 ### Supported courses
 Suotar can be used to register completions on any course CS department may register.
-Mostly this means all TKT, AYTKT, and some MOOC courses.
+Mostly this means all TKT (also Open University) and some MOOC courses.
 However, before using Suotar, **the course details must first be added to it manually**.
 To get your course added, please contact grp-toska@helsinki.fi.

 ### How to report completions
 1. [Visit the site](https://opetushallinto.cs.helsinki.fi/suoritustarkistin/).